 Feeling stressed, I needed to escape everything and relax, even if only for a few hours.
 I did some research about spas in Berlin and found a heavenly oasis in the middle of the city, Vabali Spa.
 So early one Saturday morning, I met up with a couple of gal pals and headed there for a day of girlie fun.

 At 20,000 square metres, the spa has everything from saunas to indoor and outdoor pools, private suites, a restaurant, bar, fitness facilities, and massage rooms.

 Welcome to Vabali Spa

 Upon entering Vabali Spa, you’ll be handed a wristband and asked to proceed to the main check-in area.
 On weekend nights, you can expect a large queue with wait times up to 20-30 minutes.
-This isn’t fun, but trust me, it’s worth the wait.
+This isn’t fun, but trust me, it’s well worth the wait.